ginty/cranky/README.md

     @default_address ||= create(:address)
   end

-  # Alternatively loose the DSL altogether and define the factory yourself, still callable via Factory.build(:address)
+  # Alternatively loose the DSL altogether and define the factory yourself, still callable via crank(:address)
   def address
     a = Address.new
     a.street = "192 Broadway"
-    a.city = options[:city] || "New York"   # You can get any caller overrides via the options hash a                                       # Only rule is the method must return the generated object end
+    a.city = options[:city] || "New York"   # You can get any caller overrides via the options hash a                                       # Only rule is that the method must return the generated object end

 end